occupynet/occupysandy.net/wp-content/plugins/wp-about-author/readme.txt

 1. Change background color with easy to use color picker
 1. Display settings allow you to control when to display author bios
 1. Display text links or icons to a users social media profiles
+1. Change the size and shape of your avatar

 This plugin also expands your profile page by adding popular social media fields so it's easier for readers to follow your authors.